pchang78/notion-content/README.md

 - Dividers
 - Notion Simple Tables

-## Coming Soon
+---

-- Ability to add classes to different supported blocks
+## Custom Styles

-- Custom Styles
+You are not able to add custom classes and custom CSS.
+Currenty you can only add classes to table and unorder list tags